hitoshi-watase/sercrod/docs/reference/directives/elseif.md

 ##### Branch selection and *elseif conditions

-Once Nablla has the ordered list of branches, it selects exactly one branch:
+Once Sercrod has the ordered list of branches, it selects exactly one branch:

 1. For each branch in order (`if`, then zero or more `elseif`s, then optional `else`):
-   - Nablla starts from the current effective scope (`effScope`).
+   - Sercrod starts from the current effective scope (`effScope`).
-   - If the branch element has `*let` / `n-let`, Nablla creates a new branch-local scope that inherits from `effScope`, evaluates the `*let` code into this new scope, and uses it as `branchScope` for this branch only.
+   - If the branch element has `*let` / `n-let`, Sercrod creates a new branch-local scope that inherits from `effScope`, evaluates the `*let` code into this new scope, and uses it as `branchScope` for this branch only.
 2. If the branch type is `"else"`:
    - It is selected only if no previous `if` / `elseif` was selected.
-   - After selecting `else`, Nablla stops looking at later branches.:contentReference[oaicite:15]{index=15}
+   - After selecting `else`, Sercrod stops looking at later branches.:contentReference[oaicite:15]{index=15}
 3. If the branch type is `"if"` or `"elif"`:
-   - Nablla chooses the correct attribute name:
+   - Sercrod chooses the correct attribute name:
      - For `"if"`: `*if` or `n-if`.
      - For `"elif"`: `*elseif` or `n-elseif`.
    - It reads the expression string from that attribute.
 Empty strings are treated as “no condition” and will not match.